 In spite of these considerations, they’re among the most lovable and cuddly of our small breeds which makes them 15th on the AKC’s popularity list – a high mark for a lovely companion.

 Shih Tzu Size and Grooming – Shih Tzus will grow up to 10 ½ inches at the shoulder, weighing in at a muscular 9-16 pounds.
 They must be brushed thoroughly every day, especially if their hair is allowed to grow.
-Tie back their facial hair to keep food and water from matting it and take care with the hair around their ears and eyes.
+Tie back their facial hair to keep food and water from matting it and take care of the hair around their ears and eyes.
 If regularly brushed, they’ll shed little to no hair and almost no dander.

 Doxies are a wonderful and lively breed.
 They are courageous and loyal to the point of recklessness.
 They were originally bred to hunt and draw out badgers (which are much larger and much meaner).

-They’re easily among the bravest and most stalwart of dog breeds, possibly the bravest if considered ‘pound for pound’.
+They’re easily among the bravest and most stalwart of dog breeds, possibly the bravest if considered ‘pound for pound.’
 They can tend to be aggressive toward strangers of both human and canine variety, making them great watchdogs.

 Mixed in with the bravery is a healthy dose of stubbornness that can make them a chore to train.
 In spite of all that bravery, Dachshunds are also very sweetly dis-positioned toward those that they love.

-They are gentle and patient with small children that they know and love, but may be very short tempered with children that they don’t know.
+They are gentle and patient with small children that they know and love but may be very short tempered with children that they don’t know.
 They desperately need companionship.If left alone, a Dachshund will whine or resort to destructive behavior.
-Love them a lot and they’ll return your affection with fierce and undying devotion.
+Love them a lot, and they’ll return your affection with fierce and undying devotion.